-The year-to-date period over period increase in research and development expenses of \$16.1 million was primarily attributable to an increase in labor and personnel costs.
-Research and development expenses as a percentage of revenues was 13% during the nine months ended June 30, 2019, consistent with that incurred during the nine months ended June 30, 2018.
+The quarter-over-prior year quarter increase in research and development expenses of \$1.7 million was primarily attributable to an increase in labor and personnel costs as a result of increased headcount and increased fringe benefit costs related to our supplemental retirement and savings plan.
+Research and development expenses as a percentage of revenues was 13% during the quarter ended December 31, 2020, consistent with the quarter ended December 31, 2019.